 It's a good thing a special vehicle was included in the Jeep Jamboree set, because there wasn't much else to get excited about.
 A rectangular plastic raised roadway and a vinyl mat with a few trails that didn't go anywhere, wouldn't hold interest for very long, so Matchbox suggested putting it in your sandbox.

-Bonus: the "Game Boy" was an early Nintendo handheld video game console, released in 1989.
+The "Game Boy" was an early Nintendo handheld video game console, released in 1989.

 "Jeep Jamboree: Off Road Adventure" also appeared as a cartridge for the Game Boy in 1992.
 The artwork on the box had some similarities to the Matchbox playset, but the reality of the game was somewhat different -- see below.